 When we setup a leveraged investment through an offshore IRA LLC and an offshore UBIT blocker, we select a country that won’t tax your corporation or your IRA LLC.
 Because the tax rate of your UBIT blocker corporation is zero, compared to 35% had the transaction taken place in the US, we have eliminated US tax on leverage by investing offshore.

 I hope this article on using leverage in your IRA offshore has been helpful.
-For more information and a quote to setup an offshore IRA LLC and UBIT blocker, please contact me at email@example.com or call (619) 550-2743.
-All consultations are confidential and we will be happy to work with you to structure your investments offshore.
+For more information and a quote to setup an offshore IRA LLC and UBIT blocker, please contact me at HERE.
+Our on-sight specialist will return your call with 48 hours.

 Make sure to read The Ultimate Guide to Going Offshore.
 You can download a copy for your personal library.